Affording an Atrium Education

 • For divorced or separated families, a form from both parents is required.

-We realize that some families will not have completed 2016 taxes by January 30th.
-If this is the case, please submit all other supporting documents as soon as possible, and the 2016 taxes when they are completed.
+We realize that some families will not have completed 2018 taxes by January 30.
+If this is the case, please submit all other supporting documents as soon as possible, and the 2018 taxes by February 15, 2019.
 If an award is granted in such instances, it is done so contingent upon receipt of all required documents.

 Applications for financial aid are held in the strictest confidence.